toastdriven/alligator/README.rst

 -----------

 This example uses Django, but there's nothing Django-specific about Alligator.

-You can use it with any Python code.
+I repeat, You can use it with **any** Python code that would benefit from background processing.

 .. code:: python